github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication.md

 {% data reusables.passkeys.about-passkeys %} See "[AUTOTITLE](/authentication/authenticating-with-a-passkey/about-passkeys)."

-{% note %}
+> [!NOTE]

-**Note:** Platform authenticators like Windows Hello, Face ID, or Touch ID can be registered as a passkey instead.
+> Platform authenticators like Windows Hello, Face ID, or Touch ID can be registered as a passkey instead.

-{% endnote %}

 1. You must have already configured 2FA via a TOTP mobile app{% ifversion fpt or ghec %} or via SMS{% endif %}.
 {% data reusables.passkeys.adding-a-passkey %}